-5.6 Orientation convention
+5.7 Orientation convention

 Fig. 7 shows the orientation convention used for SINFONI.
-The Position Angle on sky of the instrument corresponds to the angle of the y-axis of the instrument FOV makes on the sky, measured Eastwards from North.
+The Position Angle on sky of the instrument, as specified in the acquisition template, corresponds to the angle of the y-axis of the instrument FOV makes on the sky, measured Eastwards from North.
 See also \S 12.1 for more details and examples.